fraktalio/fmodel-ts/README.md

 ![view image](https://github.com/fraktalio/fmodel-ts/raw/main/.assets/view.png)

+### Materialized View

+A `Materialized view` is using/delegating a `View` to handle events of type `E` and to maintain a state of denormalized projection(s) as a result.
+Essentially, it represents the query/view side of the CQRS pattern.
+It belongs to the Application layer.

+In order to handle the event, materialized view needs to fetch the current state via `ViewStateRepository.fetchState` suspending function first, and then delegate the event to the view, which can produce new state as a result.
+New state is then stored via `ViewStateRepository.save` suspending function.

 ## Saga

 `Saga` is a datatype that represents the central point of control, deciding what to execute next (`A`).
 It is